leloykun/leloykun.github.io/content/ponder/steepest-descent-stiefel/index.md

 ## 6. Bonus: a Muon-like optimizer for the Embedding and Unembedding layers

-Embedding layers have a hidden geometry: the (scaled-)Oblique manifold, $\widetilde{\text{Ob}}(m, n)$, or the manifold of matrices with unit-RMS-norm columns.
+Embedding layers have a hidden geometry: the (scaled-)Oblique manifold, $\widetilde{\text{Ob}}(m, n)$, or the manifold of matrices with unit-RMS-norm columns; i.e., points $W \in \widetilde{\text{Ob}}(m, n)$ satisfy $\text{diag}(W^T W) = \mathbf{1}$.
 More precisely, it is the embedding layer *and* the normalization layer right after it that results in unit-RMS-norm feature-vectors.
-Optimizers like Adam typically ignore this geometry and even its matrix-structure, treating the embedding layer the same as 'flat' vectors.
+But optimizers like Adam typically ignore this geometry and even its matrix-structure, treating the embedding layer the same as 'flat' vectors.
 We believe this leads to suboptimal performance and demonstrate this via grokking experiments we discuss in the next section.

 What if we build an optimizer that respects this geometry?